- Forest mushroom

 For Patients & Caregivers

 Some of the medicinal properties of shiitake mushroom are attributed to a sugar molecule named lentinan, on which extensive research has been done.
 In laboratory tests, lentinan does not kill cancer cells directly, but enhances a number of aspects of the immune system, which may aid in the slowing of tumor growth.
 Lentinan also kills viruses and microbes directly in laboratory studies.
-Most studies involving lentinan involve intravenous or intramuscular injections.
+Most studies of lentinan involve intravenous or intramuscular injections.
 It is uncertain whether the ingestion of shiitake mushrooms provides similar effects.
 One clinical trial has shown shiitake extract alone is not an effective treatment for prostate cancer.
-More studies are needed.